kerberos-io/documentation/content/vault/first-things-first/index.md

 ## Machine learning and Computer Vision

-Kerberos Vault allows scaling machine learning and computer vision algorithms through the concept of queueing, decoupling of Kerberos Agents to recordings and NVidia Kubernetes Operator.
+Kerberos Vault allows scaling machine learning and computer vision algorithms through the concept of queueing, decoupling of Kerberos Agents to recordings and the NVidia Kubernetes Operator.

 Kerberos Agents send recordings to Kerberos Vault.
 Every time a recording is stored, the Kafka integration is producing an event in a Kafka topic.
 A machine learning or computer vision consumer is reading from a Kafka topic, downloads the relevant recording from Kerberos Vault, and starts a prediction or execution of an algorithm on one or more GPUs.